ece7048/MultiCoFEA/README.md

 #  Building
 Run CMake in the root directory.
 # Running
-You can configure your simulation through data/setup.ini, where the path configured by CMake through src/Setting.h. also you have to do two copy paste the file setup.ini with name setup1.ini and setup2.ini (this will be modified later for not need it...)
+You can configure your simulation through data/setup.ini, where the path configured by CMake through src/Setting.h.